Dot Map

 For more information on geolocation, see "Setting Up Geolocation Groups" in the Live Connect Datasets article.

-Dot Maps are used to visualize the distribution of locations in the data and can highlight the density of data points, especially in large sets of data.
+Dot Maps can visualize the distribution of locations in the data, highlighting the density of data points, especially in large sets of data.
 For example, the location of individual traffic accidents can draw attention to the areas where the dots are dense, as problem areas.
-The question that leads to choosing a dot map for visualization always starts with “where”; “Where are my customers concentrated?” or “Where are the households below the poverty line?”

 To create a Dot Map, drag and drop a data field from a geolocation group into the Geolocation shelf.

-Qrvey dot maps support clustering of locations based on the zoom factor of the map; when zoomed out, the dots that are very close to each other are clumped together as a single dot, and the number of items in the cluster shown on each dot.
-Subsequently, the cluster “explodes” into smaller and smaller clusters as you zoom in.
-This is the default behavior and can be changed by turning off the Allow Clustering configuration option under the Styles section.
+Qrvey dot maps support clustering of locations based on the zoom factor of the map; when zoomed out.
+Dots that are close to each other are displayed as a single symbol showing the number of items in the cluster.
+As you zoom in , the the cluster splits into smaller clusters.
+You can change this default behavior by disabling the Allow Clustering configuration option in the Styles section.

-If you would like not only to visualize the geolocation but also to add a value to your map to show for example the number of sales, number of customers, or a similar measure in specific areas, you can use a Bubble Map.
+To add a value to your visualization (for example, show the number of sales, number of customers, or a similar measure in specific areas), you can use a Bubble Map.

-In the Configuration Panel on the right of the Chart Builder, you can style different aspects of your map.
+Use the Configuration Panel in Chart Builder to style different aspects of your map.

 General